Exodo0/FPS-Unlocker-Roblox/README.md

 5. The installation script will guide you through the process.
 Please read and follow the on-screen instructions carefully.

-6. If prompted, decide whether you want to install the AutoUpdater.
-You can choose to skip this step if you prefer.

-7. After the installation is complete, you're all set!
+6. After the installation is complete, you're all set!
 You can run 'UninstallFlags.cmd' at any time to uninstall Flags.

 ## Important Notes:
 - Make sure you have an active internet connection during installation for downloading necessary files.